MiSU-sw/ESPWebDAV/README.md

 There is a limitation: the newly-created file will have the timestamp set to the moment in time when it is copied.

 I also needed a better wifi signal reception because my 3d printer is a bit too far away from the router.
 Since from software it was already set up fine and I couldn't get better results by switching to 802.11 G or B, I made a hardware mod:
-I've cut the trace of the longer branch of the antenna and soldered a 58mm wire.
+I've cut the trace of the longer branch of the antenna and soldered a 58mm copper wire (from an ethernet cable).
 This did the trick for me.
+Soldering an IPEX connector and using an external antenna would also work.
 There are other online resources which recommend different wire lenghts or types.
 As always, YMMV.